-PRINCIPAL RISKS AND UNCERTAINTIES:
+PRINCIPAL RISKS AND UNCERTAINTIES

-The Corporation has undertaken further work during the year to develop and embed the system of internal control, including financial, operational and risk management which is designed to protect the Group's assets and reputation.
+The Corporation has developed and embedded a system of internal control, including financial, operational and risk management which is designed to protect the Group's assets and reputation.

 Based on the strategic plan, the Corporation undertakes a comprehensive review of the risks to which the Group is exposed.
 They identify systems and procedures, including specific preventable actions which should mitigate any potential impact on the Group.
 The internal controls are then implemented and the subsequent year's appraisal will review their effectiveness and progress against risk mitigation actions.